 I have heard that more antidepressants are being prescribed every day, than the day before.
 It isn't the people are any more depressed, although I think some of the increase may be improved diagnosis methods for depression, I think it is that people expect to be happy all the time and by happy I don't mean just not sad but actually feeling jubilant.
-I am not in any way making light of serious depression or the people that have it -- I am talking about that occasional feeling of blues or ennui we all get.
-I don't believe it is in human nature to feel happy 100% of the time; in fact, I believe it is harmful to not feel anything except happiness.
+I am not in any way making light of severe depression or the people that have it -- I am talking about that occasional feeling of blues or ennui we all get.
+I don't believe it is in human nature to feel happy 100% of the time; in fact, I think it is harmful to not feel anything except happiness.

-Setting aside the wonderful music that people feeling less than happy has given us, like the blues or melancholy classics, would there have been any creation of the wonderful tales and poems of Edgar Allen Poe if he had not felt anything except happiness?
-The Taj Mahal was built as a memorial the sadness one man felt at the death of his wife – – suppose he had never mourned, would it have ever been built?
-Inventors and engineers creating things to prevent accidents and failures usually has a basis for inspiration in something tragic that is happened.
+Setting aside the wonderful music that people feeling less than happy has given us, like the Blues or melancholy classics, would there have been any creation of the wonderful tales and poems of Edgar Allen Poe if he had not felt anything except happiness?
+The Taj Mahal was built as a memorial to the sadness one man felt at the death of his wife – – suppose he had never mourned, would it have ever been built?
+Inventors and engineers creating things to prevent accidents and failures usually have a basis for inspiration in something tragic that is happened.
 It is how they work through their sadness and back into joy.
 Would we have seen such marvels if everyone just took a pill when they felt down?

-I don't consider myself someone whose writing is considered earth shattering, but recently I was looking back through several entries in this blog and I came across a few that were actually based in sad memories and feelings I was having and wrote about.
-It served two purposes, it let me share those feelings publicly with people who may be had not found their own voice for their melancholy thereby finding some relief; but also in the end I found I had written my sadness out rather than allowing it to stay inward.
+I don't consider myself someone whose writing is considered earth-shattering, but recently I was looking back through several entries in this blog, and I came across a few that were actually based in sad memories and feelings I was having and wrote about.
+It served two purposes, it let me share those feelings publicly with people who may be had not found their own voice for their melancholy thereby finding some relief, but also, in the end, I found I had written my sadness out rather than allowing it to stay inward.

 “I want you to get into the deep beautiful melancholy of everything that's happened.”